Lorenz rifle: Design features

-The Lorenz rifle was a percussion-type muzzleloader, and as such was similar in design to the British Pattern 1853 Enfield and the American Springfield Model 1861 rifle-muskets.
-It had a 37.5 in barrel which was held into place by three barrel bands.
-The barrel was .5473 caliber, which was slightly smaller than the .577 used by the Enfield and the .58 standardized in later Springfields.

-The stock was made of beech or occasionally walnut.
-The Lorenz could have either block or leaf-sights.
+The Lorenz rifle uses a percussion lock action, originally firing a .54 caliber bullet, several Model 1854 rifled muskets were bored up to .58 caliber before being imported by the Union, though the quality of these conversions were not uniform, and their true caliber varies from batch to batch.
+Overall length is 52 in with a barrel 37+1/4 in long.

-The Lorenz used a Tige breech, which was more susceptible to fouling and difficult to clean in comparison to the Minié and it required the soldier to stand up and hammer the bullet into the shape down the barrel, which was difficult to do under enemy fire and if the soldier neglected to do so, accuracy fell off quickly.
+The Austrians used a Wilkinson-type of bullet—similar to the Minié ball—a 450 gr lead slug with two greased grooves in .54 caliber propelled by a 62 gr charge of black powder.
+The Lorenz uses a Tige breech, which is more susceptible to fouling and difficult to clean in comparison to the Minié, requiring the soldier to stand up and hammer the bullet into the shape down the barrel, a task difficult to do under enemy fire, and if the soldier neglected to do so, accuracy fell off quickly.
 Despite these drawbacks, it did prove to be effective against the French Minié rifles.
 According to tests conducted by the British School of Musketry, the Austrians used a high-quality powder that did not foul the breech as badly.

-The rifle was fitted with a socket bayonet with a distinctive quadrangular blade.
+The stock is beech wood with a few made of walnut instead.
+The barrels have a shallow and wide rifling with four grooves, and were originally made of wrought iron, but they were later replaced with steel.
+Some rifles have a blue-black finish.
+Depending on the variant, the Lorenz is fitted with a simple block sight for volley fire or a folding leaf sight graduated up to 900 paces.
+The rifled musket was fitted with a socket bayonet with a distinctive quadrangular blade.

 The Lorenz M1854 Tercerola from the Swedish Army Museum.